-Building work on the South Transept of York Minster until 1241.
+Building work on the South Transept of York Minster took place until 1241.

 Grace Dieu Abbey founded

-This was a daughter house of the Cistercian abbey at Dore near Hereford.
+Grace Dieu Abbey was founded in this year.
+It was a daughter house of the Cistercian abbey at Dore near Hereford.
 The foundation would have been earlier but the abbey was attacked and burnt by the Welsh in 1223.
-The abbey was situated near Monmouth, but no real remains can be seen.
+The abbey was situated near Monmouth, but no real remains can now be seen.

 Lady Chapel at Hereford